vestalux/long-haul/framerate.md

 <div id="articles">
  <h1 class="pageTitle">Framerate</h1>

- > Framrate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture
+ <blockquote>Framrate captures the moments that wouldn't be enough for a story but without them we wouldn't see the big picture</blockquote>

  <ul class="posts noList">